 Not everyone has waterproof lights, but it is highly recommended.
 Ensure that your trailer lights are working, especially after long-term storage.
 A break-away cable acts as a secondary brake should your trailer detach from your vehicle as you tow your RIB.

-Caring for your trailer guarantees the safety of your RIB while in storage.
-Because the cold season can be long, take this time to repair your boat and your trailer.
+Keeping your trailer top-notch guarantees the safety of your RIB while in storage.
+Because the cold season can be long, take this time to keep your boat and your trailer top-notch.
 Ensure that the brake pads are working and all electrical connections are repaired.

 Avoid exposing your upholstery to the sun if you can always cover your seats.
 You can use quick remove covers that are also easy to put on.
 There are RIB sprays that keep the upholstery shining and protected from UV rays for years.

 Engine maintenance is a bit technical.
 But you can refer to your manufacture’s recommendations for the proper engine care.
 The RIB’s engine stays on top of oil changes and fuel filter replacements.